-- Media conglomerate that owns The New York Times and Boston Globe
+* Media conglomerate that owns The New York Times and the Boston Globe

-- Derives approximately 60 percent of its revenues from the Times
+* Derives approximately 60 percent of its revenues from The New York Times

 The New York Times Company (NYTC) is the media conglomerate that owns The New York Times.
 It also owns the Boston Globe, the International Herald Tribune (IHT), and 16 other newspapers, most of which are based in the Southeastern United States and California.
 It owns two New York City radio stations, eight network affiliate television stations in various cities, and 50 percent of the cable satellite television DiscoveryTimes Channel.
 The company is part owner of the Boston Red Sox baseball team and the New England Sports Network (NESN) through New England Sports Ventures LLC.
 It also owns a minority share of two companies in the paper-manufacturing business.
 Moreover, NYTC owns and operates more than 40 websites associated with the above entities.

 NYTC’s Class A stock currently trades on the New York Stock Exchange, but the company is ultimately commanded through preferred Class B “voting” stock — 91 percent of which is controlled by Sulzberger family members.
 Since 1997 the company’s Board Chairman has been Arthur Ochs Sulzberger, Jr., known as “Pinch,” who succeeded his father as Publisher of The New York Times.

 Founded in 1851, the Times promptly went nationwide, launching a California edition for wealthy 49er Gold Rush readers.
 But this edition, which traveled by mail boat around Cape Horn, soon died with the rise of California newspapers.